 A great place to volunteer

-We have a brilliant, active and highly valued team of more than 500 volunteers who give some of their time to make a difference for patients every week.
+We have a brilliant, active and highly valued team of volunteers who give some of their time to make a difference for patients every week.
 We’re proud that Cambridge Universities Hospital (CUH) is a great place to volunteer.
 Here’s why:

 - We create meaningful roles where volunteers have direct contact with patients and can see for themselves the difference they make